nextauthjs/next-auth/www/docs/providers/eveonline.md

 :::tip When creating your application, make sure to select `Authentication Only` as the connection type.

-:::tip If using JWT for the session, you can add the `CharacterID`, `CharacterName`, and `image` to the JWT token and session.
+:::tip If using JWT for the session, you can add the `CharacterID` to the JWT token and session.
 Example:

 ```js
 ...